 Below is an outline of how the current AARTO Act works:

 NOTE: The AARTO Amendment Act will change many of these processes if/when it is implemented nationally on 1 July 2021.

 The role players in the AARTO Act

 People and entities who allegedly violate road traffic laws classified as “infringements” are called “infringers”.

 “Issuing authorities” are traffic/metro police departments run by national, provincial and local authorities.
-The South African Police Service (SAPS) is also an issuing authority.
+SANRAL, SAPS and a plethora of other state institutions are also an issuing authorities.